mmyytt2000/mmyytt2000.github.io/index.md

 ## Latest News

+**Jan.
+2020** Dr. Yutao Ma became a member of the Standing committee of the [CCF Technical Committee on Services Computing](http://tc.ccf.org.cn/tcsc/)

 **Dec.
-2019** Dr. Yutao Ma was invited to serve the [International Journal of Web Services Research]((https://www.igi-global.com/journal/international-journal-web-services-research/1079)) as an Associate Editor.
+2019** Dr. Yutao Ma was invited to serve the [International Journal of Web Services Research](https://www.igi-global.com/journal/international-journal-web-services-research/1079) as an Associate Editor.

 **Dec.
 2019** A new paper was accepted by [IEEE Transactions on Engineering Management](https://www.ieee-tems.org/ieee-transactions-on-engineering-management/).

+**Dec.
+2019** A new paper (written in Chinese) was accepted by the [Journal of Computer Research and Development](http://crad.ict.ac.cn/CN/volumn/home.shtml)

+**Nov.
+2019** Four M.S. students obtained scholarships from Wuhan University.

 ## Brief Biography